Accident Prevention Program

 Phone: 360.750.7504 or toll free 1.800.749.5861 | Fax: 360.750.9836

 - Get correct Workers’ Compensation claim number from ESD 112 before you seek medical treatment, if possible.
 (Note: Most physicians and hospitals give you State L& I Claim numbers.
 This is not the correct number, as the District is Self-Insured.
 You must get the claim number from ESD 112’s Workers Comp Dept.) You can get this number from ESD112 over the phone.

 - Be sure the physician you see accepts Workers’ Compensation cases.
 They must be in the L&I medical provider network: https://secure.lni.wa.gov/provdir/ .

 - You will need to complete an Employee Accident Form.

-- Check with Trista to find out what is an allowable expense under Workers’ Comp.
-She will provide all the information regarding the Self-Insured Employers Workers’ Compensation.
+- Check with ESD112 to find out what is an allowable expense under Workers’ Comp.
+They will provide all the information regarding the Self-Insured Employers Workers’ Compensation.
 ESD 112 Worker’s Comp will handle the claim.